JMMP-Group/MARINE_VAL/VALSO-VALTRANS/README.md

 <a name="introduction"></a>
 ## Introduction

-A software package for ocean scientists to calculate and plot the following evaluation metrics to compare North Atlantic ocean biases between CMIP models with a NEMO ocean:
+A software package for ocean scientists to calculate and plot the following evaluation metrics to compare Southern Ocean biases and Global biases in transports/exchanges through straits between CMIP models with a NEMO ocean:

    * VALSO metrics (Southern Ocean assessment):
      * Drake Passage net eastward transport (ACC)